-Juvenile Defense Attorney Thomas Gallagher
+Juvenile Attorney Thomas Gallagher

-Gallagher is experienced not only as a juvenile lawyer, but also as a criminal defense lawyer, a civil commitment defense lawyer (mental illness and chemical dependency cases), with educational and volunteer background in Psychology and with Autistic Children.
+Gallagher is experienced not only as a juvenile attorney, but also as a criminal defense lawyer, a civil commitment defense lawyer (mental illness and chemical dependency cases), with educational and volunteer background in Psychology and with Autistic Children.

-To the extent that traditional juvenile court is both a criminal, due process-oriented court, and a problem-solving court; these experiences and the resulting skills are helpful for Gallagher’s clients.
+Because traditional juvenile court is both a criminal, due process-oriented court, and a problem-solving court; these experiences and the resulting skills are helpful for Gallagher’s clients.

 Traditional Juvenile Court